dunhamsteve/aoc2022/README.md

 - Implicits don't work like Idris - `{f : Forest}` was not found.
 - I had to take a different approach for part 2, thought about going back and refining part1.

+- In the Rust version, I got to learn about writing iterators with a directional tree iterator.

 **Day 9**

 - Went fairly quickly.
 Still need to go back and do the Rust version.
 (Too busy with other things.)